neo-mashiro/GameStore/README.md

     event.set()  # all animations complete, notify the caller who is waiting for the event
 ```

-Given that every call in kivy is asynchronous, execution does not wait for animations to finish but will continue immediately, leaving a vulnerable time window when many things could happen at the same time.
+Given that every call in kivy is asynchronous, execution does not wait for animations to finish but will continue immediately, leaving a vulnerable time window when many things could go awry due to race conditions.
 Besides, a mismatched pair of cards need to stay visible on board (sleep) for a while before they are turned back, so that players can have enough time to remember them.
 To handle these issues properly, my implementation uses `asynckivy` which is a new module recently released in July 2020.

 <details>
 <summary>Detailed specifications</summary>